ISUgenomics/geospatialworkbook/ExampleGeoWorkflows/GRWG22_ZonalStats_wSLURM_python.md

 to see more examples on how to populate job submission scripts on Ceres.

-## Step 3: Submit your job
+### Step 3: Submit your job

-Now that we have our packages, data, R script, and job submission script prepared, we can finally submit the job.
+Now that we have our packages, data, python script, and job submission script prepared, we can finally submit the job.
 To submit a batch job to SLURM, we use the command `sbatch` followed by the job submission script filename via our shell.
 After you run this line, you will see a message with your job ID.
 You can use this to identify this job in the queue.

 ```bash
 sbatch zonal_stats.sh
 ```

-## Step 4: Check results
+### Step 4: Watch the queue

 To see the status of your job, you can view the SLURM queue.
 The queue lists all of the jobs currently submitted, who submitted them, the job status, and what